nicholastay/nodesu/README.md

 ```
 Get started by requiring the module and defining your API key.

-(Another variable able to be passed is `uri`, which is set default to `https://osu.ppy.sh/api`.
-This can be set to elsewhere if it changes in the future)
+You can also pass other variables such as `uri`, which is set default to `https://osu.ppy.sh/api`, and `reqsPerMinute` which is set default to 600.
+Set `reqsPerMinute` to null to disable the rate-limiter.

 ##### raw
 ```javascript